-The causes of absenteeism can be separated into employee, workplace and cultural.
+The causes of absenteeism can be separated into employee, workplace and cultural reasons.

 Employees may increase their absenteeism due to a chronic illness of themselves or someone in their care.
 Family needs and problems with care or schooling can also play a role in absenteeism in workplaces.

 Other factors that may increase employee absenteeism can include problems with transport or changes in public transport timetables or reliability.

 Personal causes that may also be present include domestic violence, homelessness (some homeless people try to maintain appearances at work), drug or alcohol problems, and burnout or exhaustion.

 Finally, employee attitudes towards attendance may also come into play.
 This is more common in younger employees or people newly in the workforce.